Top Beaches on Koh Chang

 The area around Kai Bae Beach feels less touristy than the strip at White Sands Beach, and more relaxed than the party vibe further south at Lonely Beach.
 Kai Bae Beach is a good location for families, or those looking to escape the buzz.

 On the southern end of Kai Bae Beach, you will find the Kai Bae Viewpoint.
 Here you can enjoy the stunning nice views of the smaller islands off the west coast of Koh Chang such as; Koh Yuak, Koh Pli, Koh Man Nok, and Koh Man Na. if you’re feeling adventurous then you can even hire a kayak at one of the local resorts and paddle out to these islands.

 Lonely Beach is the go-to spot for budget travelers and backpackers.
-You will find a busy nightlife scene where many bars have live music and quite affordable drinks.
-Beach parties which are more frequent here than on Koh Phangan, however, I warn you that it may be difficult getting to sleep on some nights due to the noise.
+You will find a busy nightlife scene where many bars have live music and cheap drinks.
+Beach parties are more common here than on Koh Phangan!
+However, if you stay too close to the town, the noise from the bars can make it difficult to sleep some nights.